awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 Enables secure communication between branch offices using a simple hub\-and\-spoke model, with or without a [VPC](#VPC)\.

 **AWS WAF**<a name="awswaf"></a>
-A web application firewall service that controls access to content by allowing or blocking web requests based on criteria that you specify, such as header values or the IP addresses that the requests originate from\.
+A web application firewall service that controls access to content by allowing or blocking web requests based on criteria that you specify\.
+For example, you can filter access based on the header values or the IP addresses that the requests originate from\.
 AWS WAF helps protect web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources\.
 See also [https://aws\.amazon\.com/waf/](https://aws.amazon.com/waf/).

 **AWS X\-Ray**<a name="awsxray"></a>
-A web service that collects data about requests that your application serves, and provides tools you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization\.
+A web service that collects data about requests that your application serves\.
+X\-Ray provides tools that you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization\.
 See also [https://aws\.amazon\.com/xray/](https://aws.amazon.com/xray/).

 ### B<a name="B"></a>